 With this new method, the company is trying to aim probably one of the most essential things that a majority of users carry in their wallet in addition to money and other credit or debit cards, the driver’s license.

-Not much is known regarding this API as the commit was just submitted pretty recently, and didn’t offer a lot of information.
+Not much is known regarding this API as the commit was submitted recently and didn’t offer much information.
 With Google Pay replacing the wallet it seems that this new API will be leaving very few reasons to carry our wallet with us.
 A physical wallet could be a thing of the past.